Engee documentation

 array = EngeePhased.URA(SZ,D,Lattice="Triangular")

-Element - phased antenna array element
+Element — element of the phased array antenna

 Details

-*Example: EngeePhased.CosineAntennaElement.
+Example: EngeePhased.CosineAntennaElement

-[2 2] (by default) | positive scalar | vector of positive values 1 by 2
++ [2 2] (default) | positive scalar | vector of positive values 1 by 2

 Details